TomasSaffarano/TomasSaffarano/README.md

   <tr>
   <td width="50%" valign="top">

-[//]: # (Fighting against markdown and blocks isn't easy, indentation is catastrophic)
+[//]: # (Fighting against darkness with objects and bugs isn't easy, let me help you)

 ## Let's Work on Your Project Together!

-If you have any questions about web development, writing mistake-free documentation or AI, feel free to <a href="mailto:kkapgate5@gmail.com">contact me by email</a>, I won't bite, I promise.
+If you have any questions about me, feel free to <a href="mailto:tomassaffarano1@gmail.com">contact me by email</a>, I won't bite, I promise.

   </td>
   <td width="50%" valign="top">